juju-solutions/interface-zeppelin/README.md

 set the following states when appropriate:

   * `{relation_name}.notebook.registered` indicates that a client has registered a notebook.
+The charm would then use the `unregistered_notebooks` method to iterate over the notebooks to be registered.

-The charm would then use the `notebook_files` method to iterate over the registered notebooks on disk.
+  * `{relation_name}.notebook.registered` indicates that a client has disconnected and so its notebooks should be removed.
+The charm would then use the `removed_notebooks` method to iterate over the notebooks to be removed.

 An example of how the Zeppelin charm would use this interface would be: